CRGuarda/promarketing-stepper-app/README.md

 pnpm dev
 ```

+If you want check my repo, you will need start on `src/app/page.tsx`.
+The `layout.tsx` only have the next/font import for Poppins font and the metadata for Title and Description of the page.

 ## Learn More

 This (**basic**) project is builded with React components (I didn't use third-party libraries for the logic of the Stepper).